Manorialism: The seigneur

 The possessor of a seigneurie bears the title of "Lord".
 He can be an individual, in the vast majority of cases a national of the nobility or of the Bourgeoisie, but also a judicial person most often an ecclesiastical institution such as an abbey, a cathedral or canonical chapter or a military order.
 The power of the lord was exercised through various intermediaries, the most important of which was the bailiff.
 The sovereign can also be a lord; the seigneuries he owns form the royal domain.

-The title of lord is also granted, especially in modern times, to individuals holding noble fiefdoms which are not for all that seigneuries.
+The title of lord is also granted, especially in modern times, to individuals holding noble fiefdoms which are not official seigneuries.
 These "lords" are sometimes called sieurs, equivalent terms in medieval times.

 The land lordship

 The lord is the direct or prominent owner of the land assets of his lordship.
 The notion of absolute ownership over a common good cannot be applied, because there are also others than the main user who have rights over these goods.
+For example, in England, all allodial ownership of the land was by the monarch; some of that land was granted to and held by feudal barons with direct fealty or homage to the monarch.
+Feudal barons were usually direct tenants-in-chief who then granted land tenure to multiple vassals to work the land.
+Sometimes tenants in chief could be directly beholden to the monarch.

-We distinguish in the land lordship two sets the reserves which is the set of goods of which the lord reserves the direct exploitation and tenant-in-chief, property whose exploitation is entrusted to a tenant against payment of a royalty, most often called cens and services such as Corvée.
-The distribution between reserve and tenure varies depending on the period and region.
+Details and names varied, depending on the period and area of Europe, i.e. England versus Prussia or France.
+Monarchs (or feudal barons with vassals) set the reserves which were split between the set of goods of which the land lord reserved the direct exploitation and tenant-in-chief, property whose exploitation is entrusted to a vassal against payment of a royalty, most often called cens and services such as Corvée.
+The distribution between reserve and tenure varied depending on the period and region.